drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 # Introduction

-Phonemes are the abstract representations of speech sounds that represent all and only the contrastive relationships between sounds [i.e., the set of sounds different enough to change the identity of a word if one sound were substituted for another; @Jones1957].
+Phonemes are \del{the} abstract representations of speech sounds that represent all and only the contrastive relationships between sounds [i.e., the set of sounds different enough to change the identity of a word if one sound were substituted for another; @Jones1957].
 Within any given language, the set of  phonemes is